What is CNC Milling?

 As a rule, superficial surface cuts will be carried out by larger cutters, whereas a more narrow cutter can be used for finer details.
-Initially, larger amounts of material will be removed with a coarse-toothed tool, then a faster, more fine-toothed cutter is used for more detailed parts of the design and for finishing.
+Initially, more significant amounts of material will be removed with a coarse-toothed tool, then a faster, more fine-toothed cutter is used for more detailed parts of the design and for finishing.

 Features of a CNC Milling Machine